EskimoBear/cress-ruby/README.md

 The `process` method will output a .json file in the same directory without the single calls.

 ##Command-line usage
-eson can also be used from the commandline.
+eson can also be used from the command-line.

 ```shell
 eson HighJump.eson